tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Raise Dead

-**Casting Time/Duration**: 8 hours**/**Instantaneous
+**Casting Time/Duration:** 8 hours**/**Instantaneous

-**Market/Component Cost**: 600 gp**/**80 gp
+**Market/Component Cost:** 600 gp**/**80 gp

-**Effect**: To perform the Raise Dead ritual, you must have a part of the corpse of a creature that died no more than 30 days ago.
+**Effect:** To perform the Raise Dead ritual, you must have a part of the corpse of a creature that died no more than 30 days ago.
 You apply mystic salves, then pray to the gods to restore the dead creature's life.
 The subject returns to life as if he or she had taken an extended rest.
 The subject is freed of any temporary conditions suffered at death, but permanent conditions remain.

 The subject returns with a death penalty: –1 to all attack rolls, skill checks, and saving throws.
 This death penalty fades after the subject reaches full recoveries.